 - high-fat dairy products

-IBS is not only difficult to identify during pregnancy, but it is also harder to control.
-Over-the-counter medications and herbal remedies commonly used by IBS patients may not be safe for pregnant women.
+IBS is difficult to identify during pregnancy and hard to control.
+Over-the-counter medications and herbal remedies commonly used for IBS symptoms may not be safe to take when you’re pregnant.

-Instead, it is best to work with your doctor to formulate an effective eating plan to prevent the onset of IBS symptoms.
-Exercise and drinking plenty of water can also help keep you regular.
-Never take any medicines or supplements without checking with your doctor first.
+You should work with your doctor to create an eating plan that prevents IBS symptoms.
+Having an eating plan can also decrease anxiety, which can also help lessen symptoms.
+Exercising and drinking plenty of water can help regulate your bowel movements.
+You should never take any medicines or supplements without checking with your doctor first.